krisztian-toth/bluenet-python-lib/README.md

 ## Bluenet API

 #### `initializeUsbBridge(port: string, catchSIGINT = True)`
-> Sets up the listeners to the "Crownstone Hub Dongle (working title)".
+> Sets up the communication with the Crownstone USB.
 >
 > The `port` is the port used by the serial communication.
 > For Windows devices this is commonly `COM1`, for Linux based system `/dev/ttyUSB0` and for OSX `/dev/tty.SLAB_USBtoUART`.
 Addresses and number can vary from system to system.